-Can I Claim Compensation As A Cyclist Hit By A Vehicle Door?
+Can I Claim As A Cyclist Hit By A Vehicle Door?

-By Daniel Archer.
-Last Updated On 7th April 2022.
+By Lewis Cobain.
+Last Updated 9th June 2023.
 Welcome to our guide on how to claim compensation if hit by a door.

 Road traffic accidents involving cyclists have risen over recent years and the number of people who were seriously injured is on the rise too.
 If you are a cyclist hit by a vehicle door and you were injured, you could be entitled to file for injury compensation, both for your pain and suffering as well as any damages you incurred.